ash-01xor/FashionSeg/README.md

 ### Overview

 This project focuses on fine-tuning the SAM2 (Segment Anything Model 2) model on a custom dataset for a specific object segmentation task.
-The goal is to adapt the model to recognize and segment objects of interest with high accuracy, using point-based prompt.
+The goal is to adapt the model to recognize and segment objects of interest with high accuracy, using point-based prompts.

 ### Setup and installation